INFORMATION FOR POLICYMAKERS

 Grid in Transition

-The grid will always need sufficient flexible and dispatchable resources to balance variations in wind and solar resource output.
-These resources need to be long-duration, dispatchable, and emission-free.
-Essentially, they must have the attributes of fossil generators (responding quickly to rapid system changes) without the emissions.
-Such resources are not currently commercially available and may not be for many years.
+The grid needs sufficient flexible and dispatchable resources to balance variations in wind and solar resource output.
+Dispatchable, emission-free resources (DEFRs) must have the attributes of today’s fossil generators (responding quickly to rapid system changes), but without harmful emissions.
+Energy storage technologies are beginning to provide these services, but additional technologies will be needed.

-Another factor in this transition is that, during periods of high demand, constraints along key transmission lines can limit the amount of carbon-free electricity that can be delivered from upstate, where generation is predominantly emission-free, to meet demand downstate, where most of the electricity is required.
+Transmission constraints is another issue of the transition that must be considered.
+During periods of high demand, constraints along key transmission lines can limit the amount of carbon-free electricity that can be delivered from upstate, where generation is predominantly emission-free, to meet demand downstate, where electricity demand in the state is typically highest.
 Today, New York City and its surrounding suburbs at times rely more on fossil-fuel powered generation located in the downstate region to serve customer needs.

 Addressing Transmission Needs